Synth9283/brainf-interpreter/README.md

 # brainf-interpreter
-A brainf interpreter made in C
+A brainf interpreter made in C with dynamic memory allocation
-## Features:
+## Features
 - Dynamic memory allocation
     - Implemented by using linked lists utilizing the heap rather than a fixed size in the stack
     - This means that the only limit is the size of your memory!